crayon7912/KOReader.patches/README.md

 This patch adds the page number of a book to its cover on the bottom left as a small rounded badge.

-It parses the page number from the title of the file, in the following formats `P(123)` or `p(123)`.
+**IMPORTANT:** It parses the page number from the title of the file, in the following formats `P(123)` or `p(123)`.
 So make sure your book's title contains the page number in this format.

-Page number's font, color, backgroud color, border thickness, rounded corner radius can be adjusted to your liking in the .lua file.
+**NOTE:** Page number's font size, color, backgroud color, border thickness, rounded corner radius can be adjusted to your liking in the .lua file.

 ## 🞂 2-progress-badge.lua